» Prepar3D Product Overview

 - Multiplayer allows up to 64 users across the globe to train and collaborate with others in real-time.

-- Sensor Cameras – Users can experience night vision and infrared sensor camera options to enhance training.
+- Sensor cameras and views provide night vision and infrared sensor camera colorizer options to enhance training scenarios.

-- Expanded Hardware Controls – Users, especially fighter pilots, can train with realistic hands on throttle and stick (HOTAS).
+- Expanded hardware control interfaces enable easy and realistic hands-on throttle and stick (HOTAS) integration.
 Prepar3D is fully compatible with almost any Windows supported controller or device.

-- Artificial intelligence (AI) controlled non-user entities include highway vehicles, air and maritime vehicles and traffic, as well as livestock and wild animals.
+- Artificial Intelligence (AI) capabilities for non-user entities includes highway vehicles, air and maritime vehicles and associated traffic, as well as roaming livestock and wild animals.

-- Air Traffic Control (ATC) capabilities – New pilots can learn the basics, and veteran pilots can practice their skills.
+- Air Traffic Control (ATC) capabilities included so new pilots can learn the basics and veteran pilots to practice their skills.
 Communicating with ATC in Prepar3D mimics the way pilots and controllers communicate in the real world.

-- Flight Planner feature allows users to create a realistic scenario of flying from one airport to another, choosing different types of routes and flight plan types.
+- Flight Planner allows users to create a realistic scenario of flying from one airport to another by choosing different types of routes and flight plan types.

-- Fully expandable vehicle library with outstanding default vehicles:
+- Fully expandable vehicle library including the default vehicles listed on the Vehicles page.